Skip to main content

 After your first Jest test is working, you can:

-• add accessibility assertions to your existing component tests
+• add expect(node).toBeAccessible() to existing component tests

 • move browser-dependent scenarios to Playwright or Cypress